-All subsidiaries of the Company, except Niks Professional (Shanghai) Co., Limited, were incorporated for past business expansion and/or to explore business expansion opportunities and were inactive as at 31 December 2023 and date of this annual report.
-As the cost of maintaining these subsidiaries is insignificant, the Company has decided for flexibility to retain them for future business expansion opportunities.
+Niks Professional Sdn.
+Bhd. was incorporated for past business expansion in Malaysia and was inactive as at 31 December 2024 and date of this annual report.
+As the cost of maintaining this subsidiary is insignificant, the Company has decided for flexibility to retain it for future business expansion opportunities.